 On January 27, 2023, we filed an amendment (the "Amendment") to our current report on Form 8-K/A filed on December 16, 2023 (the "Original 8-K/A"); the Amendment was filed solely to replace entirely the unaudited pro forma condensed combined financial information included on the Original 8-K/A and which was included in our registration statement on Form S-4 relating to the Business combination.
 The unaudited pro forma condensed combined financial information previously reflected management's estimates based on information available at the consummation of the Business Combination and was subject to change as additional information became available and analysis was performed.
 We updated the unaudited pro forma condensed combined financial information upon completion of our analysis to now reflect the Business Combination as a forward merger of ZyVersa Therapeutics, Inc. ("Old ZyVersa") as it was determined that Old ZyVersa is a variable interest entity.
 The unaudited pro forma condensed combined financial information and related notes thereto reflects fair value adjustments to the net assets of Old ZyVersa acquired by the Company, which primarily consist of in-process research and development intangible assets which are indefinite-lived.
-The revised unaudited pro forma condensed combined financial information is included in this prospectus.
-As a result of the changes to the unaudited pro forma condensed combined financial information, we may face potential litigation or other disputes which may include, among other things, litigation involving our shareholders, claims invoking the federal and state securities laws, contractual claims or other claims arising from such changes.
+The revised unaudited pro forma condensed combined financial information, we may face potential litigation or other disputes which may include, among other things, litigation involving our shareholders, claims invoking the federal and state securities laws, contractual claims or other claims arising from such changes.
 As of the date of this prospectus, we have no knowledge of any such claims, litigation or disputes, whether successful or not, could have a material adverse effect on our business, results of operations and financial condition.